othmaneechc/SWISLR/README.md

 This repository includes two scripts that use different Sci-Hub APIs: `github_scihub_api.py` and `scihub_api.py`.
 These scripts process keywords, read a CSV file, and download papers based on the provided input.
 They also define a function called download_papers() to facilitate paper downloads.

+`scihub_api.py` tends not to work due to the lack of working proxies.
+That is, if you have access to working proxies, then you can edit the code and run it.

 ### Documentation for Command-line Arguments:

 The `file` argument allows you to specify the path(s) to the CSV file(s) to be processed.
 You can provide one or more file paths as input.
 If no file path is provided, the script assumes the file path as `output_files/output.csv`.
 The CSV file should have a "DOI" column.